tuadiel/QAandMetricsForArch/README.md

 ## Download the files in plugins folder

 Download the files in plugins folder and import on eclipse via "Existing ecplipse project"

+## Run Configuration file

+Run configuration file it.gssi.cs.archqualitydef, eclipse will open a new instance